I started my nutrition practice in 2013, with the goal of helping others connect with food as a tool of love and healing.

 My relationship with food and health is rich and complex.
 My father’s work as a poet brought us to Tehran in the late 1970s.
 However, we ended up penniless in Italy in the aftermath of the revolution and hostage crisis.
+After a few years of extreme poverty and hunger in Venice, we moved to a whimsical old house in the Tuscan countryside.

 I fell in love with the abundance of foods there, both cultivated and wild.
 At a young age, I learned to forage for wild medicinal herbs, mushrooms, chestnuts, and rose hips.
 We had a family vegetable garden, while I raised chickens and ducks.